 And so, less than an hour later, we walked out with 95% of our list of gear satisfied – with at least 5 items not even purchased – he’d told us how we could manage without – Andy used to be a guide and we’d explained which company we were going with (World Expeditions) and which trek (The Everest Circuit and Cho La), so you can add me to the list of folks who will now recommend him and Shona.

 Of course, most of their items are of a Nepal/Chinese origin but the prices are fixed and cost about 60% of the asking prices of other stores seems about right.

 So on the off chance that you’re in Kathmandu searching for gear, here’s how to find them.

-First of all you need to be in the Thamel area of Kathmandu.
+First of all, you need to be in the Thamel area of Kathmandu.
 Then you’re looking for a road that runs parallel to Thamel Marg.
 The locals call it Jyatha Marg.
 Google calls it Amrit Marg.
-If you leave Tridevi Sadak and turn to the south, down Amrit Marg, then Shona’s is on the right hand side (spot the vertical white on blue sign on the lamp post).
+If you leave Tridevi Sadak and turn to the south, down Amrit Marg, then Shona’s is on the right-hand side (spot the vertical white on the blue sign on the lamp post).
 Just past the turn down for Rumdoodles.
 Easy.

 The Address of Shonas Kathmandu is Amrit Marg, Kathmandu.
 Shona’s Alpine Opening hours are Sunday – Saturday 0900 – 1830.
 The telephone number of Shonas Alpine is +977 984 3688910.